bitjson/typescript-starter/README.md

 ### Browser libraries

-This starter currently does **not** run tests in a browser ([AVA](https://github.com/avajs/ava) tests in Node exclusively).
+While both the browser and the Node.js versions of the library are tested, this starter currently does **not** run the browser tests in a real browser ([AVA](https://github.com/avajs/ava) is currently Node-only).
 While the current testing system will be sufficient for most use cases, some projects will (also) need to implement a browser-based testing system like [karma-ava](https://github.com/avajs/karma-ava).
 (Pull requests welcome!)

+Note: test coverage is only checked against the Node.js implementation.
+This is much simpler, and works well for libraries where the node and browser implementations have different dependencies and only minor adapter code.
+With only a few lines of differences (e.g. `src/adapters/crypto.browser.ts`), including those few lines in test coverage analysis usually isn't necessary.

 ### Dependency on `tslib`